 That means: You have to come to terms with the fact that you end up choosing 5 to 10 magazines to read and ignoring the rest.
 Although I think with some titles that they sound so crazy that you have to take a look.
 Doesn't cost anything! : D

-Unfortunately, under certain circumstances, you can also be unlucky and the exact newspaper you are looking for is not yet included.
-For example, I looked for the “c't” but unfortunately only found the Dutch edition.
+Unfortunately, you can also be unlucky under certain circumstances and the newspaper you are looking for is not there yet.
+For example, I searched for the “c't” but unfortunately only found the Dutch edition.
 I could have come to terms with English, but Dutch???

-Basically a nice trend if the choices weren't so limited and limited.
-The first daily newspapers that recently found their way into the Readly offer are: Bild, Bild am Sonntag, BZ, B-Z. am Sonntag, Die Welt, Die Welt Kompakt and Die Welt/ Kompakt am Sonntag.
-Not exactly what I would call sensible daily newspapers, but it doesn't matter - that was the beginning and I hope there will be more newspapers soon to make the selection a bit "more complex".
+Basically a nice trend if the choice wasn't so limited and limited.
+The first daily newspapers that have recently found their way into the Readly range are: Bild, Bild am Sonntag, BZ, B-Z. am Sonntag, Die Welt, Die Welt compact and Die Welt/kompakt am Sonntag.
+Not exactly what I would call sensible dailies but whatever - that was the start and I hope to see more newspapers coming soon to make the selection a little more 'diversified'.

 A function that I work at readly I really appreciate the archive.
 When you have selected a magazine, you also get a list of the old issues from the archive - and that sometimes goes back many years.
 At Mac Life, for example, the first issue is 01/2014.
 That corresponds to a stack of magazines with easily 50 issues that you would otherwise have to fly around in your living room or office.

-For me, the iPad is the device I prefer to use Readly with.
-There is an app for this and you have much better search options than on the computer if you use Readly via the browser.
+The iPad is my favorite device to use Readly with.
+There is an app for this and you have significantly better search options than on the computer if you use the Readly Browser uses.

 While there are unfortunately no filter options when searching in the browser, the search on the iPad can be heavily filtered:

 - Search the full text of all magazines